Charity-Mutembei/BLOG-APP/README.md

 ## Known-Bugs

-The application is yet to be launched to Heroku.
+The application is yet to be launched to Heroku.However, the link to the blog is unresponsive, the navbar cannot display the signin and signout option due to constant crashing of the code.

 ## Contact information